krisrowe/notes-to-sheets/README.md

 For large imports (1000+ notes), local file access typically provides 3-5x faster processing times compared to GCS, primarily due to reduced network latency for file reading operations.

+**Additional Performance Optimization**: Using the `--no-image-import` flag can provide an additional 40-50% speed improvement by eliminating Google Drive upload overhead, making it ideal for metadata-only imports or performance testing.

 **Examples:**